Code-Institute-Submissions/battle_ships-1/README.md

 ## Credits
 The base code was written while doing a tutorial from [Codeacademy's](https://www.codecademy.com/courses/learn-python/lessons/battleship/exercises/welcome-to-battleship) tutorial on "How to make a battleship game in Python".

+## Errors and future changes
+- There is one error that shows. 'ms-toolsai.jupyter extension is not synced, but not added in gitpod.yml' I think this is to do with Google Sheets and the templated provided.
+But it does not effect the app in anyway so I have decided to ingnore it.
+- I would like to create a boarder so the text isn't so squashed to the left.
+- I like to add multiplayer functions also.
+- a grid would also make the game easier on the eye.